davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/se/what-exactly-are-keys-queries-and-values.md

 See [The Annotated Transformer (old version)][atov] and [The Annotated Transformer (new version)][atnv] for a helpful multi-modal summary of the Transformer's paper.
 The text in the newer version is too large, but can be zoomed.
+It also annoyingly doesn't automatically fill anywhere near the width of a standard computer monitor; someone should republish it to automatically resize to the full width of the screen.
 A drawing of some of the classes:

 ![x](../annotated-transformer-classes.svg)

 [nbkq]: https://stats.stackexchange.com/questions/515477/when-calculating-self-attention-for-transformer-ml-architectures-why-do-we-need#comment982038_515552

-As mentioned in a comment on [this SE question][nbkq], the implementation of `MultiHeadedAttention` is rather strange in this code.
+As mentioned in a comment on [this SE question][nbkq], the implementation of `MultiHeadedAttention` is not easy to follow.
 Quoting the code:

 ```python
 class MultiHeadedAttention(nn.Module):